mumuxi15/mumuxi15.github.io/_posts/2019-01-18-illegal_mining.md

 $$\text{Binary Crossentropy } = -\sum y_i log({\hat{y}}_i)+(1-y_i)log({1-\hat{y}}_i) $$

 , where y is the true probability and ŷ  is the predicted probability.
 The binary cross-entropy loss function is particularly effective in multi-class problems.
-In this context, let's consider a three-class problem with $y_A=1, y_B=1, y_C=0$.
-Suppose the model predicts $ŷ_A=0.4, ŷ_B=0.7, ŷ_C=0.1$  The loss is calculated as -(log(0.4)+log(0.7)+log(0.9)) = 0.60.
+In this context, let's consider a three-class problem with   $$y_A=1, y_B=1, y_C=0$$.
+Suppose the model predicts $$ŷ_A=0.4, ŷ_B=0.7, ŷ_C=0.1$$.
+The loss is calculated as -(log(0.4)+log(0.7)+log(0.9)) = 0.60.
 As the predicted y of A and B approaches the correct answer 1, the loss function becomes small.
 Conversely, if predicted probability of A is close to zero, the loss becomes a large number.
-Same applies to $y_C$ when it approaches to 0.
+Same applies to $$y_C$$ when it approaches to 0.